airqo-platform/AirQo-api/src/device-registry/docs/DEVICE_ONBOARDING_CLAIMING_AND_IMPORT_API_GUIDE.md

 ### 4.2 Bulk Claim Multiple Devices

-Claim up to 30 devices in a single request.
+Claim multiple devices in a single request.
+The API does not enforce a hard maximum — the "up to 30" guidance is a UI recommendation to keep response times reasonable.
 Useful for organisation admins taking ownership of a whole shipment at once.

 ```http
 POST /api/v2/devices/claim/bulk